w601sxs/mcp/src/amazon-kendra-index-mcp-server/README.md

 #### KendraListIndexesTool

   - The KendraListIndexesTool lists the Kendra Indexes in your account.
 By default it will list all the indices in the regions provided as environment variables to the mcp config file.
-Otherwise the region can bev specified in the prompt.
+Otherwise the region can be specified in the prompt.
   - Optional Parameters: region (str)
   - Example:
     * `Can you list the Kendra Indexes in my account in the us-west-2 region`